How to Unclog THC Vape Cartridge

 Another big reason why vape carts might clog up is chamber flooding.
 This, like condensation buildup, also happens when the vape cart is left unused for a long period of time.

 The biggest sign of a flooded chamber is that you get very less vapor when you pull.
 This results in thinner clouds and an overall poor experience.
 Another big sign is getting a burnt taste or smell while vaping.
+When the wick is clogged and oil can’t reach the heating element, the vape often tastes burnt.
 This happens because the coil is unevenly heated, and some vape liquid gets burnt, giving a foul taste.

 Stop vaping immediately if you get a burnt taste because you’re inhaling burnt vape juice.
 This smoke is rather harmful as it might contain toxins.